Galact-os/library-system-console-app/README.md

     1. Each book is uniquely identified by its title, with no duplicate titles.
     2. Users have a borrowing limit of two books at any given time to ensure fair use of library resources.
     3. Only one copy of a book can be borrowed by a user at any time, preventing duplicate entries in the user’s borrowed list.
-    4. The application assumes a console environment for user interaction, with potential future plans for a graphical or web-based interface.
+    4. The application assumes a console environment for user interaction.

 Tests